KastroMugnaio/Deezer-Downloader/README.md

 You need to put in "songlist.txt" the name of your artist and the song name
 Example: Drake - Girls Want Girls

+# THE FIRST TIME THAT YOU RUN THE TOOL WILL BE DOWNLOADED THE ADBLOCK

 Warranty: I'm not responsible of your use of this tool!

 If you have any problem don't hesitate to open an issue